perihelionkk/react-native-mac-setup/README.md

 # react-native-mac-setup
-Set up your React Native environment on a macOS
+Set up your React Native environment on macOS

 ---